Brightest cluster galaxy

 It is possible to differentiate the cannibalism model from the merging model by considering the formation period of the BCGs.
 In the cannibalism model, there are numerous small galaxies present in the evolved cluster, whereas in the merging model, a hierarchical cosmological model is expected due to the collapse of clusters.
-It has been shown that the orbit decay of cluster galaxies is not effective enough to account for the growth of BCGs.

-The merging model is now generally accepted as the most likely one, but recent observations are at odds with some of its predictions.
+It has been shown that the orbit decay of cluster galaxies is not effective enough to account for the growth of BCGs.The merging model is now generally accepted as the most likely one, but recent observations are at odds with some of its predictions.
 For example, it has been found that the stellar mass of BCGs was assembled much earlier than the merging model predicts.
+This is due to the lack of significant stellar mass evolution in size, luminosity, or structure over a range of redshifts, suggesting that most BCGs were assembled by redshift z~1.5−2.0, which refutes any late hierarchical assembly and emphases passive evolution.
+Growth primarily comes from minor mergers and gas accretion after assembly.
+Discrepancies between observations and hierarchical simulations highlight the need for model revisions to better account for early mass assembly.

 BCGs are divided into various classes of galaxies: giant ellipticals (gE), D galaxies and cD galaxies. cD and D galaxies both exhibit an extended diffuse envelope surrounding an elliptical-like nucleus akin to regular elliptical galaxies.
 The light profiles of BCGs are often described by a Sersic surface brightness law, a double Sersic profile or a de Vaucouleurs law.
 The different parametrizations of the light profile of BCG's, as well as the faintness of the diffuse envelope lead to discrepancies in the reported values of the sizes of these objects.